LVLM-COUNT: Enhancing the Counting Ability of Large Vision-Language Models: LVLM-Count

 In this stage, the cropped image is divided into appropriate sub-images so that no object of interest is cut by the dividing paths.
 The core idea is that the dividing paths should not intersect the pixels covered by the masks corresponding to the objects of interest.
 This step consists of two sub-steps.
 First, we decide the starting and ending points of the paths.
 Second, we draw the paths.
 Below, we describe how we approach these two sub-steps.

 \textbf{How to determine the starting and ending points of the paths.} We utilize an unsupervised and non-parametric approach, to obtain the start and end points of the paths.
 A few pixels are sampled from each of the masks.
 To determine the location of the division paths on the $x$-axis, the samples taken from the masks are projected onto the $x$-axis.
-The projected points are automatically clustered using a non-parametric mean-shift algorithm.
+The projected points are automatically clustered using a non-parametric mean-shift algorithm\footnote{In our implementation, we employ the MeanShift algorithm from the Scikit-learn library \citep{pedregosa2011scikit}, utilizing its default heuristic for automatic bandwidth estimation.} \citep{comaniciu2002mean}.
 Once the clusters are identified, the point between the point with the highest $x$ value in one cluster and the point with the lowest $x$ value in the subsequent cluster is considered the $x$-coordinate of a division path.
 In effect, knowing the $x$-coordinate of a vertical path means that the coordinates of its endpoints are known.
 In particular, assuming height $h$ for an image crop, we consider $P_s=(x,0)$ and $P_e=(x,h)$ as the start and end points, respectively.
 Note that using this technique, we obtain the appropriate coordinates for the division paths, as well as the number of paths.
 For example, if there is only one cluster along the $x$-axis, no division is required, and if there are two clusters, one vertical path will divide the image into two parts.
 We illustrate this approach in \Cref{fig:cluster_divide}.